 Research in his group includes predicting the fundamental mechanisms controlling the properties of complex alloys with a specific focus on their thermo/chemo-mechanical properties for extreme environment applications and characterizing the deformation and failure of coatings for high-temperature applications.
 His group’s research also quantifies and predicts the fatigue life of materials and predicts the plasticity and failure of epoxy polymers.
 Additionally, El-Awady’s group develops machine learning approaches for accelerated predictions of deformation and damage in materials.

 Prior to joining the Johns Hopkins faculty in 2010, El-Awady was a visiting scientist at the Materials and Manufacturing Directorate at the Air Force Research Laboratory and a research consultant for Digital Material Solutions Inc. In 2019, he was appointed chair of JHU’s Engineering for Professionals’ Mechanical Engineering Graduate Program.
-El-Awady, who holds a secondary appointment in the Department of Materials Science and Engineering at the Johns Hopkins Whiting School of Engineering, is a member of the Hopkins Extreme Materials Institute (HEMI) and is the associate director of the Center for Integrated Structure-Materials Modeling and Simulations (CISMMS).
+El-Awady, who holds a secondary appointment in the Department of Materials Science and Engineering, is a member of the Hopkins Extreme Materials Institute (HEMI) and is the associate director of the Center on Artificial Intelligence for Materials in Extreme Environments (CAIMEE) and the Center for Integrated Structure-Materials Modeling and Simulations (CISMMS).
 For four years, he participated in the STEM Achievement in Baltimore Elementary Schools (SABES), and from 2015 to 2017, he presented a summer lecture series at Sichuan University, in Chengdu, China, on the mechanics of materials and microscale plasticity in solids.

 In addition to the NSF Career Award and JHU Catalyst honor, El-Awady has been recognized with the American Society of Mechanical Engineers Materials Division Orr Early Career Award (2014) and the Department of Defense’s Defense Advanced Research Projects Agency (DARPA) Young Faculty Award (2012).
 He received several awards for his graduate and undergraduate research, including the 2008 Outstanding PhD Award in Aerospace Engineering from the Henry Samueli School of Engineering and Applied Science, University of California, Los Angeles.
 He is also the chair of the 10th International Conference on Multiscale Materials Modeling in 2020, the world’s largest conference dedicated to multiscale materials modeling.